 - The resulting additional costs are not the responsibility of the contractor but the employer.
 The use of indices based on detailed research could be placed before the tribunal and could provide insight into the reasons why the true value of loss in the productivity claims is not recovered.

-For full details of the survey or any more advice on proving productivity issues, get in touch via our contact page.
+For full details of the survey or any more advice on proving productivity issues, get in touch.